ka8725/ka8725.github.com/_posts/2019-04-07-date-ranges-overlap.md

   )
 SQL
 ```
 > The rest of the code is omitted because it remains the same.
-From now on only the line from the validation method that defines `sql` variable changes.
+From now on, only the line changes from the validation method defining `sql` variable.

-It simply checks whether any edge of the first range is inside of the second one or whether any edge of the second range is inside of the first range.
-This solution allocates even less objects, so it must be faster than the previous one.
-But look at this, it's a bit cumbersome, readability is obviously lower.
+It simply checks whether any edge of the first range is inside of the second one.
+Or whether any edge of the second range is inside of the first one.
+This choice allocates even less objects, so it must be faster than the previous one.
+But look at this - it's a bit cumbersome.
 Can it be better?
 It turns out it can:

 ```ruby
 sql = ":end_date >= start_date and end_date >= :start_date"